joel-beck/asp21bridge/README.md

 # asp21bridge

-The goal of `asp21bridge` is to extend the `lslm` package by implementing a Markov Chain Monte Carlo Sampler with Ridge penalization.
+The goal of `asp21bridge` is to extend the [lmls](https://gitlab.gwdg.de/asp21/lslm) package by implementing a Markov Chain Monte Carlo Sampler with Ridge penalization.

 ## Underlying Model